GeniusBengali/portfolio/README.md

 ## About Me

-I am [Your Name], a passionate [Your Field] based in [Your Location].
-You can learn more about me and my work on my portfolio website: [https://ajrishad.w3spaces.com](https://ajrishad.w3spaces.com).
+I am [AJ Rishad], a passionate [MERN stack web and Android developer].
+You can learn more about me and my work on my portfolio website: &#x1F449; [AJ Rishad](https://ajrishad.w3spaces.com).

 ## License